You'll need two pieces of information from your bill; the amount due for the current month

 Most electric space heaters and

-electric fireplaces are rated at 1,500
+electric fireplaces are rated at

-watts.
-This would be the "high"
+1,500 watts.
+This would be the

 "high" setting on the heater.

 However, most space heaters also

 have a "low" setting or a

 thermostat, so for the sake of

-simplicity we'll assume the space heater in this
+simplicity we'll assume the space

-example is operating
+heater in this example is operating

-the full power setting at 1,500 watts.
+setting of 1,500 watts.

-Also, energy costs vary from region to
+Also, energy costs vary from region

-region.
+to region.
 If you want to know how

-much electricity a space heater uses,
+much electricity your space heater

-you'll need a recent electric bill to
+uses, you'll need a recent electric

 bill to work along with the example.